 Learning community: Plan A

 The team at Plan A initially published a newsletter to educate their audience on the importance of sustainability.
 However, they quickly realized that the format needed to be more flexible and that an interactive portal would have a much bigger impact.
-Enter Softr.
+With Softr, Plan A has onboarded over 5,000 professionals through the personalized portal they created, which provides tools, resources, and even webinars.

 Why we love it

 We love Plan A’s mission of encouraging action through climate literacy.
-Often, portals focus solely on driving business efficiency or profit—this is a great example of a project that drives positive change in the world by educating business leaders on the bigger picture.
+Often, portals focus solely on driving business efficiency or profit.
+This is a great example of a project that drives positive change in the world by educating business leaders on the bigger picture.

 OEM partner portal: Skill IT